Bloom-host/BloomDocs/docs/other-servers/grafana.md

 ## UnifiedMetrics

-Download the plugin off the [Github](https://github.com/Cubxity/UnifiedMetrics/releases) and install it in the `plugins` folder.
+Download the plugin from [GitHub](https://github.com/Cubxity/UnifiedMetrics/releases) and install it in the `plugins` folder.
 For assistance on how to install plugins, please refer to the [plugin installation page](/installing-plugins).

 Now you're gonna want to open up the default port for UnifiedMetrics (9100) under the Ports & Proxies tab.